xteam29/free-sleep/INSTALLATION.md

 nmcli connection reload
 ```

+---

-### 11. FOR POD 4 USERS ONLY, POD 3 USERS SKIP THIS STEP
+### 12. THIS STEP IS FOR POD 4 USERS ONLY!
+POD 3 USERS SKIP THIS STEP
 Your firmware uses a different dac.sock path location, all you need to do is run this command.
 This tell the free-sleep app where to establish a dac.sock connection
 ```
 echo '/home/dac/app/sewer/dac.sock' > /home/dac/dac_sock_path.txt
 ```

+---

-### 12. Install the free-sleep app, this will setup a systemctl service that auto runs on boot
+### 13. Install the free-sleep app, this will setup a systemctl service that auto runs on boot
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/throwaway31265/free-sleep/main/scripts/install.sh)"
 ```

+---

-### 13. Get your pods IP address
+### 14. Get your pods IP address

 ```
 # Yours will be different, that's okay